Calsign/APDE/README.md

 There is currently no library downloader.
 Libraries must be downloaded manually (there is a link, "Get Libraries" in the Library Manager) and then installed with the installer described above.
 I am staying away from adding an installer right now for fear of Google Play policy (see [ArduinoDroid](http://arduinodroid.blogspot.com/2014/03/arduinodroid-is-temporarily-removed.html) as an example).
 I consider the Library Installer (well, extractor and dexifier) dangerous enough, so I don't want to make things any worse.
 At some point in time, I may release a separate application that serves as a download manager (modularization), but that is a challenge for later.

 The code folder is supported, but like libraries, the JARs must be dexed and placed in a "code-dex" folder in the sketch folder (beside the "code" folder).
 Once dexed, the JAR's name must be exactly the same, but have "-dex" at the end, before the ".jar".
 For example: "MyJavaLibrary.jar", when dexed, must be named "MyJavaLibrary-dex.jar".
+There is a DX Dexer tool in the Library Manager to enable this process on a device.
 I should probably get around to making this user experience better at some point in time, but I don't see this feature being used much to begin with...

 Basic Use
 ---------